 Are you planning to buy a new PC?
-If yes, then you have to start weighing your options and decide whether to upgrade your operating system to the latest version or settle with the pre-installed one.
-As you probably already know, Microsoft has rolled out Windows 10, its current OS, which is being marketed as far better than the previous ones.
+If yes, you have to start weighing your options and decide whether to upgrade your operating system to the latest version or settle with the pre-installed one.
+As you probably already know, Microsoft has rolled out Windows 10, its current OS, which is being marketed better than the previous ones.

 The Price Is An Essential Consideration